 All of our ice creams, sherbets and frozen yogurts are made with fresh milk!
-So while other brands masquerade as ice cream, when you enjoy Island Farms ice cream you know you’re getting the real thing, made with fresh milk.
+So while other brands masquerade as ice cream, when you enjoy our ice cream you know you’re getting the real thing, made with fresh milk.
 And with a wide selection of flavours to choose from, we know you’ll find a flavour favourite.
-Island Farms’ flavour line up is created with input from ice cream fanatics, local consumers and scooping parlour operators and now includes some of the most diverse international flavours like Green Tea, Black Licorice and Sea Salt Caramel.
+Our flavour line up is created with input from ice cream fanatics, local consumers and scooping parlour operators and now includes some of the most diverse international flavours like Green Tea, Black Licorice and Sea Salt Caramel.

 By far, our most popular flavor is Vanilla.
 Whether enjoying the delicious simplicity of a scoop of our Golden Vanilla with real vanilla bean seeds, or as the base of a fabulous French Vanilla sundae – our Vanilla takes the cake.

 - Bubble Gum

 How is ice cream made?